 The downfall of the industry also impacted many tribes hugely, in both positive and negative ways.
-For some tribes it was that they were finally getting their land back and having treaties signed, for others such as the Red Cliff, they might have faced a huge fall in economy.
-This was extremely difficult for many of them to work through because while the main logging companies still had farming and paper making as a compromise to fall back on, most tribes had nothing.
+For some tribes it was that they were finally getting their land back and having treaties signed and compromises agreed on, for others such as the Red Cliff, they might have faced a huge fall in economy.